anuradha2504/JIra-Ticket-helper-chatbot/README.md

 ---

 # 👨‍💻 Author
-Built by **Your Name** using automation, AI, and Jira API integrations.
+Built by **Annuradha Kumari** using automation, AI, and Jira API integrations.